ajdapretnar/orange/docs/data/rst/index.rst

 The above screenshot is from Excel, but the file was actually saved using "Tab Delimited Text (.txt)" format.
-To open it in Orange, we have to rename the file such that it ends with ".tab" extension (say from sample.txt to :download:`sample.tab <sample.tab>`).
+To open it in Orange, we have to rename the file so that it ends with ".tab" extension (say from sample.txt to :download:`sample.tab <sample.tab>`).
 In Windows, one can bypass this step by placing the name of the file and the .tab extension in quotes when using **Save As ...** command (e.g., "sample.tab").